naveenholla/kubernetes/docs/proposals/compute-resource-metrics-api.md

 A second user will be the scheduler.
 To assign pods to nodes efficiently, the scheduler needs to know the current free resources on each node.

-The Kubelet API will be used by heapster to provide metrics at the cluster-level.
-The Kubelet API will also be useful for debugging individual nodes, and stand-alone kubelets.
+Auto-scaling features like Horizontal Pod Autoscaler can also consume the Metrics APIs.

 ## Proposed endpoints

 The metrics API will be its own [API group](api-group.md), and is shared by the kubelet and cluster API.
-The derived metrics include the mean, max and a few percentiles of the list of values, and will initially only be available through the API server.
+The metrics include the mean, max and a few percentiles of the list of values, and will initially only be available through the API server.
 The raw metrics include the stat samples from cAdvisor, and will only be available through the kubelet.
 The types of metrics are detailed